Chickenbreadlp/npmLister/README.md

 Outputs all npm Packages as well as Dependencies within a Node.JS Project as JSON.

 # How to use
-Run `npx npmLister` on the project.
+Run `npx npmlister` on the project.

 ## Arguments
 `-?`